MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 ### Office GCC DoD environment

-The connection point for Direct Routing is the following FQDN:
+In the Office GCC DoD environment, the connection point for Direct Routing is the following FQDN:

 **sip.pstnhub.dod.teams.microsoft.us** – Global FQDN.
 As the Office 365 DoD environment exists only in the US data centers, there's no secondary and tertiary FQDNs.